kaazing/gateway/doc/admin-reference/r_conf_service.md

 </service>
 ```

-##### Example: ${enterprise.shield} Configuration Using ssl.protocols and socks.ssl.protocols
+##### Example: Enterprise Shield&trade; Configuration Using ssl.protocols and socks.ssl.protocols

-This example combines the previous two examples to show an ${enterprise.shield} configuration in which `ssl.protocols` is specified in the accept-options, and `socks.ssl.protocols` is specified in the connect-options.
+This example combines the previous two examples to show an Enterprise Shield&trade; configuration in which `ssl.protocols` is specified in the accept-options, and `socks.ssl.protocols` is specified in the connect-options.

-On the frontplane, ${the.gateway} accepts connections from clients only using the TLSv1, TLSv1.2, and TLSv1.1 protocols.
-On the backplane, ${the.gateway} only accepts (reverse) connections using the protocol TLSv1.2 (from another ${gateway.cap}).
+On the frontplane, the Gateway accepts connections from clients only using the TLSv1, TLSv1.2, and TLSv1.1 protocols.
+On the backplane, the Gateway only accepts (reverse) connections using the protocol TLSv1.2 (from another Gateway).

 ``` auto-links:
 <service>